 Isolation: For individuals with COVID-like symptoms or positive test results.
 The length of stay in isolation is 10 days from the onset of symptoms or a positive test.
 For symptomatic patients, there must also be a demonstrated improvement in symptomatology and no fever for 24 hours in order to be released from isolation

-- Quarantine: For individuals with identified exposure to an infected individual.
-The length of stay in quarantine is 14 days from exposure with no onset of symptoms
+Quarantine: For unvaccinated individuals with identified exposure to an infected individual, the length of stay in quarantine is 8 days from exposure with negative test results and no onset of symptoms.

-- Exposure: Per guidelines from the CDC and St Joseph County Health Department, any individual who has been in close contact (within 6 feet for more than 15 minutes without a mask) with a person who was diagnosed or was likely to have COVID-19 is considered to have been exposed.
+Exposure: Per guidelines from the CDC and St Joseph County Health Department, any individual who has been in close contact (within 6 feet for more than 15 minutes) with a person who was diagnosed or was likely to have COVID-19 is considered to have been exposed.

 Diagnostic Testing: A diagnostic test can show if you have an active coronavirus infection.
 At Saint Mary’s, we conduct a diagnostic test for any student who is symptomatic, or has been directly exposed to someone with an active COVID-19 infection.

 Screening Testing: Screening tests are intended to identify infected people who are asymptomatic and do not have known, suspected, or reported exposure to COVID-19.
 Screening helps to identify unknown cases so that measures can be taken to prevent further transmission.
 Individuals who are fully vaccinated do not need to undergo routine COVID-19 screening testing.

 - PCR: molecular tests that detect the virus's genetic material